 Crowdsourcing: good and bad

 Anyone can post anything.
-That means these services can be abused, primarily in either of two ways:
+That means crowdsourced information can be abused, primarily in either of two ways:

 • Malicious sites can post positive reviews of themselves.
 They can hire people to post fake, glowing reviews to make themselves appear safe, when in fact they are not.